 This project may affect some dealers but is designed to mitigate potential impacts.
-For example: Participation in the pelagic longline fishing repose is limited and voluntary - only a portion of the approximately 35 vessels comprising the Gulf of Mexico pelagic longline fishing fleet will be selected to participate.
+For example: Participation in the pelagic longline fishing repose is limited and voluntary - only a portion of the approximately 30 active vessels comprising the Gulf of Mexico pelagic longline fishing fleet will be selected to participate in any given year.
 This will help offset economic impacts of the repose.

-Participation will take place in two separate regions in the Gulf of Mexico - one in the western Gulf (vessels with a hailing port of Louisiana, Mississippi, Alabama, and Texas) and one in the eastern Gulf (vessels with a hailing port of
+Participation will take place in two separate regions in the Gulf of Mexico - one in the western Gulf (vessels with a hailing port of Louisiana, Mississippi, Alabama, and Texas) and one in the eastern Gulf (vessels with a hailing port of Florida and the Atlantic Coast).